 |Only eligible for roads with existing curb and gutter||$5.47||15||3.16|

 *Effective November 18, 2019

 Parcel tax roll review

 As a property owner, you may submit a complaint to the Parcel Tax Roll Review Panel and contest the LASP charges.
-The panel meets annually and consists of council and staff from the engineering, finance and clerk's departments.
+The panel meets annually and consists of council and staff from the Engineering, Finance and Legislative Services departments.

 Questions and answers